 Although disaggregate studies (Bento et al., 2005) that include a rich set of socioeconomic control variables are less subject to residential self-selection bias, it is still possible that residents in high density areas differ in some unobservable characteristics that influence their travel behavior.
 The only way to deal with this possibility is to construct a joint model of residential density and travel behavior.
 One of the first to do this is Boarnet and Crane (2001).
 They specify a demand function for travel in which the number of trips of different travel modes are influenced by the relative time costs (price of travel) and various socio-demographic "taste" variables.
-By comparing models where land use density is endogenous and exogenous, they find that the measured influence of land use on travel behavior is very sensitive to the model specifications.
+By comparing models where land use density is endogenous and exogenous, they find that the measured influence of land use on travel behavior is very sensitive to how endogeneity is treated.

 Bhat and Guo (2007) specify a joint mixed multinomial logit model of residential location and number of household vehicles.
 Their model allows for residential self-selection effects (correlation between the error terms in their equations), but after controlling for a rich set of covariates they do not find any significant effects of residential self-selection.
-This result implies the necessity of a rich set of socio-demographic variables to control for the residential self-selection.
+This result implies the necessity of including a rich set of socio-demographic variables to control for residential self-selection.
 Using San Francisco Bay Area data, they find statistically significant but quantitatively small impacts of built environment measures (street block density, transit availability, and transit access time) on vehicle ownership.
+Salon (2009) also addresses the simultaneity concern by modeling the joint choice of residential location, car ownership, and commute mode.
+Salon (2009) estimates her model using samples from New York City residents.

 Finally, Brownstone and Golob (2009) directly model the joint choice of residential density and vehicle usage to control for potential residential selectivity.
 Unlike other previous studies, they also explicitly model vehicle fuel consumption to account for the possibility that residents of high density areas choose more fuel efficient vehicles.
 Additionally, by adopting a weighting approach, they correct for the bias caused by systematic missing data problems.
 Using the California subsample of the 2001 NHTS, they find a statistically significant but quantitatively small impact of residential density on household vehicle usage and fuel consumption.

-This paper extends Brownstone and Golob's (2009) study using national level data from the 2001 NHTS.
-The empirical model accounts for both residential self-selection effects and nonrandom missing data problems.
-We include various geographic control variables that are necessary in analyzing national level data.
-We find that residential density still has a statistically significant and economically modest influence on vehicle usage.
-Additionally, we find that the urban/rural dimension dummies have considerable influences on household annual mileage and fuel consumption.
-We provide some simulation results that move a household across the urban/rural dimensions.
+Unlike the previous studies using subsamples of a specific region, this paper uses national level data from the 2001 NHTS.
+While this paper follows the methodology used in Brownstone and Golob's (2009), our empirical model additionally includes various geographic control variables that are necessary in analyzing national level data.
+We first confirm the finding in the previous studies that residential density has a statistically significant and economically modest influence on vehicle usage.
+A new finding in this paper is that the urban/rural dimension dummies have considerable influences on household annual mileage and fuel consumption.
+Our findings suggest that the effect of density in a small geographic scope is limited but the joint influence of density and densities of surrounding areas are economically significant.

 This paper is organized as follows.
 Section 2 discusses the data used in the study.
 Section 3 describes the empirical model and the procedure to correct for the self-selection bias and the non-random missing data problem.
-Section 4 gives estimation results and section 5 concludes.
+Section 4 gives estimation results, section 5 discusses additional robustness checks, and section 6 concludes.